MichaelWhitt/react-inline-css-converter/README.md

-Convert inline React css to various css formats
+Convert inline React css to various css formats, including vanilla CSS and tailwind.
+More formats available in the future.

 This program uses Svelte, Vite, and Tailwind.